 Applications for PhD training can be submitted by those having a B2 level English knowledge, a university degree (in a bicyclical higher education Master – MSc degree), and by students who have enrolled in the final year of a Masters degree expecting to acquire a MSc diploma no more than six month later, which is predicted on the basis of the pace of their educational advancement.
 In the event of a successful PhD entrance exam, their registration to the School of PhD Studies is only possible after the acquisition of the diploma which entitles them for PhD training.

-The doctoral school offers two forms of education, full-time and part-time training, and scholarships are available for full-time candidates.
 As for its organizational structure, the Doctoral School of Sport Sciences is an autonomous body of TE, controlled by the Council of the Doctoral School and the Doctoral Council of the University.
 The program offers three subprograms:

 • Training and Adaptation